AshleyDhevalall/lmstudio-demo/README.md

 Select model
 ![download](https://github.com/AshleyDhevalall/lmstudio-demo/blob/main/docs/select_model.png)

-6. Navigate to the folder you cloned in Step 4 and select the `src\UsingSQLWithPowerShellExamplesv1`
+6. Navigate to the folder you cloned in Step 4 and select the `src\UsingSQLWithPowerShellExamplesv1.ps1` file

 7. Enter your prompt and click `Send`
 ```